Veronica-1/Capstone/README.md

 The first step of implementing the code is to crop images to locations of interest (areas with high mobility).
 Areas that experience high levels of change - limit large structures and buildings that are stagnant.
 This will provide the deep learning model more opportunity to detect change in features and increase the probability that the index will be sensitive to changes in the photos.

-### Open the Image Processing Notebook .ipynb
+### Open Image Preparation.ipynb

 In this notebook, change filepaths where needed and test cropping to make sure the dimensions of the cuts are 400 x 400 pixels and point to desired locations in your image.
+This notebook pulls in functions from the prepare_images.py file, so make sure that it is saved in the same location as your notebook.
 Here is what that looks like on the sample image:
 <p align="center">
   <img height = 600 width = 1000 src="https://github.com/Veronica-1/Capstone/blob/main/images/High%20Mobility%20Locations.png" alt="High Mobility Locations">
 </p>

-To include more areas of interest, add pixel locations in the following convention to the nested list called `pixel` in the .ipynb called Process Images: <br>
+If you need to change the locations of interest, you can find them in the prepare_images file.
+To edit or include more areas, add pixel locations in the following convention to the nested list called `pixel` - make sure that the images are all a standard shape: <br>
 [x lower bound, x upper bound, y lower bound, y upper bound]

-## Open the Image Augmentation Notebook .ipynb
+## Image Augmentation

 Next, we need to process the crops using an image augmentation function.
 The purpose of this is to prevent the model from learning specific image orientations and to provide it with more data to train on.
 We can apply the `ImageDataGenerator` function from the Python Keras library to augment each one 10 times [2].
 We defined our augmentation function to include a series of horizontal and vertical flips, edge mirroring, and frame shifting.
 For more information on best practices for defining your data augmention function, see the [Keras API](https://keras.io/api/preprocessing/image/).
 Image augmentation should look something like this: